willsather/pi-approximation/README.md

-# pi-approximation
+# Pi Approximation

-some fun python to visualize estimating pi
+A fun little tool to visual the process of estimating Pi using Python and Turtle.